-Earl Grey Scones are the most delicious breakfast and brunch pastry.
-They're irresistibly flavored with tea and drizzled with a sweet lemon glaze.
+Earl Grey Scones are a unique twist on classic scones.
+They’re flavored with Earl Grey tea and drizzled with a light lemon glaze.
+Perfect for a brunch or afternoon snack!

 Why You'll Love This Recipe

-You'll never have to eat dry scones again with this recipe!
+You'll never have to eat dry scones again with this Earl Grey Scones recipe!
 They're the perfect balance of flaky, crumbly and moist.
 Using both butter and greek yogurt in these scones ensures they have the perfect texture.

 Ingredients

-- Earl Grey Tea: for that earl grey flavor.
-You can use loose earl grey tea, or simply cut open 2 teabags to pour directly into the flour mixture.
+- Earl Grey Tea: You can use loose Earl Grey tea, or simply cut open 2 teabags to pour directly into the flour mixture.
 Regular or decaffeinated both work.

-- Unsalted Butter: cubed.
+- Unsalted Butter: Cubed unsalted butter.
 Be sure it is very cold.
 This is the key to light and flaky scones.

-- Greek Yogurt: for moisture.
+- Greek Yogurt: 0% fat plain greek yogurt, for added moisture.
 I like to use Fage.

-- Egg: to hold it all together and give it that fantastic texture.
+- Egg: A large egg to hold it all together and give it that fantastic texture.

-- Vanilla Extract: for added depth of flavor.
+- Vanilla Extract: Pure vanilla extract for added depth of flavor.

-- Milk: to brush on top to help them become a beautiful golden brown.
-You can use any milk you prefer here.
+- Milk: Any type of milk to brush on top before baking to help them become a beautiful golden brown.

 - In a large mixing bowl, whisk together the flour, granulated sugar, baking powder, earl grey tea, and fine sea salt until evenly combined.
 Add the butter and cut in using a pastry cutter or your hands, until crumbly.
 Place in the refrigerator while you prepare the wet ingredients.